Breaking-C0de/documentation/docs/contracts/BaseInsurancePolicy.md

     /**
     @dev function withdraw
-    @notice this function is used to withdraw the fund from policy, function can be overridden to implement custom withdrawal logic */
+    note this function is used to withdraw the fund from policy, function can be overidden to implement custom withdrawal logic.
+    Notice that this funtion will return either the totalCoverageByPolicy if contract balance is greater than totalCoverageByPolicy or else it will return the contract balance.
+It can be modified accordingly in child contracts.
+    */
     function withdraw() public payable virtual onlyAdmin isNotTerminated {
-        uint256 withdrawableAmount = s_policy.totalCoverageByPolicy;
+        uint256 withdrawableAmount;
-        if (address(this).balance < withdrawableAmount)
+        if (address(this).balance < s_policy.totalCoverageByPolicy)
-            revert InsufficientBalance(address(this).balance, withdrawableAmount);
+            withdrawableAmount = address(this).balance;
+        else withdrawableAmount = s_policy.totalCoverageByPolicy;

         s_policy.policyHolder.policyHolderWalletAddress.transfer(withdrawableAmount);
-        setTermination(true);
+        s_policy.isTerminated = true;
         emit PolicyWithdraw(address(this), block.timestamp, withdrawableAmount);
     }

+    function payPremium() public payable {
+        // if policy is terminated then revert if (s_policy.isTerminated) revert PolicyTerminated();
+        if (s_policy.hasFundedForCurrentInterval) revert PolicyAlreadyFundedForCurrentInterval();

+        // if policy is not active then revert if (!s_policy.isPolicyActive) {
+            // if revivalPeriod is over then revert if (
+                block.timestamp - s_lastPaymentTimestamp >
+                s_policy.revivalRule.revivalPeriod + s_policy.gracePeriod //* seconds
+            ) revert PolicyNotInGracePeriod();

+            // amount should be close to revivalAmount if (s_policy.revivalRule.revivalAmount - msg.value > (1 * DECIMALS) / 10000)
+                revert RevivalAmountNotCorrect();

+            // set policy to active
+            s_lastPaymentTimestamp = block.timestamp;
+            s_policy.isPolicyActive = true;
+            return;
+        }

+        // if premiumToBePaid is close to msg.value then revert if (s_policy.premiumToBePaid - msg.value > (1 * DECIMALS) / 10000)
+            revert PremiumAmountNotCorrect();

+        // set lastTimestamp to current block.timestamp
+        s_lastPaymentTimestamp = block.timestamp;
+        s_policy.hasFundedForCurrentInterval = true;
+    }

     /***** Chainlink Functionalities *****/
     /**
     @dev Chainlink Keepers Implementation
-    @notice Chainlink Keepers is used to automatically check the policy activity.
+    note Chainlink Keepers is used to automatically check the policy activity.
     It checks if the policy has been funded and takes decision based on the status of the funding.
 The policy also gets automatically termainted when the timePassedSinceCreation surpasses the policyTenure

-    @notice The function can be overridden to adjust according to the needs */
+    note The function can be overidden to adjust according to the needs */

     function checkUpkeep(